 Plant Type Minimum Size at Planting

 Trees:

 Evergreen 6 feet in height

-Deciduousshade 2.5 inches caliper, measured six inches from base
+Deciduous--shade 2.5 inches caliper, measured six inches from base

-Deciduousornamental 2 inches caliper, measured six inches from base
+Deciduous--ornamental 2 inches caliper, measured six inches from base

 Shrubs:

 Evergreen # five container

 Deciduous # five container

 Shrubs used for screening (evergreen or deciduous) # five container

-Approximately five gallons.
-See American Standards for Nursery Stock, ANSI 260.1-2004 for exact specifications.

-This table and its requirements do not apply to the tree replacement schedule.

-(6) As an alternative to the minimum standards for landscape materials, a landscape plan prepared by a qualified professional certifying that said plan will meet the intent of this section may be submitted.

-(7) As a general rule, trees should be planted ten feet away from all utilities including water and sewer stubs unless approved by the city's landscape architect.

-- (c) Landscaping of setback areas.
-All required setbacks not occupied by buildings, parking, paths or plazas shall be landscaped with turf grass, native grass, trees, shrubs, vines, perennial flowering plants, and surrounding pervious ground cover. - (1) A minimum of one tree shall be planted for every 50 feet of street frontage, lake shore or stream frontage, or fraction thereof. - a.
+- Approximately five gallons. - See American Standards for Nursery Stock, ANSI 260.1-2004 for exact specifications. - This table and its requirements do not apply to the tree replacement schedule. - 6.
+As an alternative to the minimum standards for landscape materials, a landscape plan prepared by a qualified professional certifying that said plan will meet the intent of this section may be submitted. - 7.
+As a general rule, tTrees should must be planted a minimum of ten feet away from all utilities including water and sewer stubs unless approved by the eCity.
+No plantings may be placed in or within 5 feet of a drainage and utility easement, unless approved by the Public Works Director. - c) Landscaping of setback areas.
+All required setbacks not occupied by buildings, parking, paths or plazas shall be landscaped with turf grass, native grass, trees, shrubs, vines, perennial flowering plants, and surrounding pervious ground cover. - 1.
+A minimum of one tree per lot or one tree for every 50 feet of street footage, lake shore or stream frontage, or fraction thereof shall be planted at the time of development.
+The total tree requirement will be whichever quantity is greater.

+- a.
 Trees adjacent to streets shall be planted within the front yard and may be arranged in a cluster or placed at regular intervals to best complement existing landscape design patterns in the area. - b.
-Salt tolerance and root structure should be considered when selecting tree species adjacent to streets, sidewalks and parking areas. - c.
-Where property abuts a lake or stream, trees shall be planted at intervals of no more than 50 feet along the shoreline, except where natural vegetation is sufficient to meet this requirement. - (2) In addition to the requirements of subsection (c)(1) of this section, a minimum of five trees shall be planted for every one acre of land that is disturbed by development activity.
-Such trees may be used for parking lot landscaping or screening as specified in subsections (d) and (e) of this section. - (d) Interior parking lot landscaping.
+Salt tolerance, species soil compatibility, and root structure should be considered when selecting tree species adjacent to streets, sidewalks and parking areas. - c.
+Where property abuts a lake or stream, trees shall be planted at intervals of no more than 50 feet along the shoreline, except where natural vegetation is sufficient to meet this requirement. - 2.
+In addition to the requirements of subsection (c)(1) of this section, a minimum of five trees shall be planted for every one acre of land that is disturbed by development activity.
+Such trees may be used for parking lot landscaping or screening as specified in subsections (d) and (e) of this section. - d) Interior parking lot landscaping.
 The purpose of interior parking lot landscaping is to minimize the expansive appearance of parking lots and provide shaded parking areas.
-Landscaping shall consist of planting islands, medians and borders, comprising the required planting area specified under subsection (d)(1) of this section. - (1) At least five percent of the interior area of parking lots with more than 30 spaces shall be devoted to landscape planting areas.
-Areas may consist of islands or corner planting beds. - (2) Shade trees shall be provided within the interior of parking lots (in islands or corner planting beds) in accordance with the following table:
+Landscaping shall consist of planting islands, medians and borders, comprising the required planting area specified under subsection (d)(1) of this section. - 1.
+At least five percent of the interior area of parking lots with more than 30 spaces shall be devoted to landscape planting areas.
+Areas may consist of islands or corner planting beds. - 2.
+Shade trees shall be provided within the interior of parking lots (in islands or corner planting beds) in accordance with the following table: